-Governance Model 3 can be suitable for a country having two separate nodes, governed by two different public authorities each connected to their own adaptor as shown in the figure above.
+In the CISE Governance Model 3, there are two separate nodes, governed by two different public authorities each connected to their own adaptor as shown in the figure above.

 Pros This solution could simplify the decision at the national level about the authority in charge of the node.
-The responsibility of the adaptor is easier to be defined when it relates to one legacy system only.
-Cons The separated governance and dissemination of data also creates costs related to the management of the nodes. nodel is recommended when authorities in the MS want to keep a quite high independent governance in terms of strategy to join CISE or in the information to share.
+The responsibility for the adaptor is easier to be defined when it relates to one legacy system only.
+Cons The separated governance and dissemination of data creates costs related to the management of the nodes.
+This model is recommended when authorities in the same MS want to keep a high level of independency both in terms of strategy to join CISE and in deciding on the information to be shared.